-The Battle of Third Winchester (or Battle of Opequon) was fought in Frederick County, Shenandoah County and Warren County, Virginia on October 19, 1864 between Confederate Lt.
+The Battle of Cedar Creek (or Battle of Belle Grove) was fought in Frederick County, Shenandoah County and Warren County, Virginia on October 19, 1864 between Confederate Lt.
 Gen. Jubal Early’s Army of the Valley and Union Maj.
 Gen. Philip Sheridan’s Army of the Shenandoah in the American Civil War.
-The battle resulted in approximately 8,600 total casualties.
+The battle resulted in approximately 8,500 total casualties.

 Cedar Creek and Belle Grove National Historical Park was created in 2002 and encompasses over 3,700 acres, 1,500 of which are preserved and administered by partner sites, including the Cedar Creek Battlefield Foundation, Belle Grove Plantation, and Hupp’s Hill Civil War Park.

 Belle Grove Manor House was built between 1794 and 1797 for Isaac Hite, Jr. and his bride Nelly Conway Madison.
 Hite owned a general store, grist-mill, saw-mill and a distillery.
 276 slaves lived at Belle Grove between 1783 and 1851.